varya/steroids/_posts/project_configuration/2013-11-12-config-xml-ios.markdown

 * **KeyboardShrinksView (boolean, defaults to false)** – when set to true to, the actual WebView is shrunk when the keyboard comes up, instead of the viewport shrinking and the WebView becoming scrollable. *Known issue: a yellow background flashes when the WebView is beign resized.
 A yellow background shows through the transparent form accessory bar.*

-* **SuppressesIncrementalRendering (boolean, defaults to false)** – when set to true, the WebView suppresses content rendering until it is fully loaded into memory (this affects e.g. complex iframes).
+* **SuppressesIncrementalRendering (boolean, defaults to false)** – when set to true, the WebView suppresses content rendering until it is fully loaded into memory (this affects e.g. complex iFrames).
 Note that by default, Steroids displays the `loading.html` screen until a new WebView has finished loading.

 The following Cordova preferences are disabled due to Steroids using its own splashscreen implementation: